 Believing Play is an important part of a growing child, she allows her girls to use their imagination with toys, games and even when browsing through storybooks.
-Ayra is big fan of videos on YouTube, especially those of unboxing and role-playing with dolls and toys.
+Ayra is a big fan of videos on YouTube, especially those of unboxing and role-playing with dolls and toys.
 She would mimic how the characters in the videos with her own toys and create her own stories.
 Whenever possible, I would record her play and compile them onto youtube.

 This is a personal blog to document the growth, experiences, events and stories about the loving mum.
 She’s in her 30s, an ISTJ and married to a loving husband.
 In September 2011, the loving couple was blessed with a beautiful baby girl, Ayra (meaning: Respectable).
 And in August 2013, the family welcomed their second baby girl, Zara (meaning: Bright as the dawn).
-These two little ladies, and their life stories, are the attention in this blog.
+These two little ladies, and their life stories are the attention in this blog.